MalGreenidge/MalGreenidge/README.md

 - 👋 Hi, I’m @MalGreenidge
 - 🌱 I’m currently learning on CodeCademy, the Full Stack Engineer Path.
-The journey so far is exciting because I'm anticipating the new technoloigies I will learn
+The journey so far is exciting because I'm enjoying what I am learniong, and I'm anticipating the new technoloigies I will learn.

 - 💞️ I’m looking to collaborate on projects espically ones that will challenge me intellectually.

 - 📫 How to reach me @ jamalgreenidge@gmail.com

 <!---